pyjamabrah/pyjamabrah/content/products/c-language/index.md

 ![](report.png "A sample quiz report")

-As above, post every quiz a detailed report is generated with a personalized feedback on how well you have done and what you should do or focus on next to master this language.
+As above, after every quiz, a detailed report is generated with a personalized feedback on how well you have done and what you should do or focus on next to master this language.

 # Interview Preparation and Readiness